FireFragment/greybox/README.md

 - Once development branch is deployed on development server and fully tested, it should be merged into `vue-frontend-prod`

 ### Releasing versions
-After every merge into `vue-frontend-prod` branch, a new release should be made (see below) for production deployment
+After every merge into `vue-frontend-prod` branch, a new release should be made for production deployment

 **Preparation:**
 - Generate new GitHub token in [administration](https://github.com/settings/tokens)